regen-network/regen-ledger/rfcs/002-baskets-specification.md

 - Basket criteria provide market signals by curating acceptable standards
 - Basket assets enable easy retail and corporate purchases at larger volumes
 - Conversely, basket assets enable easy selling at larger volumes for brokers, project developers, and holders
-- Basket assets enable greater composability in cryptocurrency/blockchain such as in Defi for use as collateral
+- Basket assets enable greater composability in cryptocurrency/blockchain such as in DeFi for use as collateral
-- Basket assets are more easily Interoperable with existing carbon token standards that are emerging in other cryptocurrency/blockchain projects (e.g. KlimaDAO, MOSS Token)
+- Basket assets are more easily interoperable with existing carbon token standards that are emerging in other cryptocurrency/blockchain projects (e.g. KlimaDAO, MOSS Token)

 # Specification